 For more options: The Best Ergonomic Keyboard for You

 ZLOT Vertical Gaming Mouse

 This mouse places the forearm, wrist, and hand in a “handshake” position, greatly reducing stress in the forearm.
 When properly oriented, it reduces wrist extension, too.
-Note, however, that the natural position with the front facing forward requires slight extension.
+Note, however, that the natural position with the front facing forward requires a slight extension.
 The model features 11 programmable buttons, five dpi settings, and a matte finish that feels comfortable under the fingers and palm.
 On top, you’ll find a mini joystick, handy for gamers but potentially annoying for others because it springs into action with a slight bump.
 No left-handed option.

 For more options: The Best Ergonomic Mouse for You

 The new Apple Watch SE packs in a vast majority of features most people desire in a smartwatch and leaves out the higher-end tech and add-ons that sometimes go unused.
 And in exchange, the price is lower than for other Apple Watches.
 The SE comes in two sizes (40mm or 44mm) and two hardware configurations (GPS-only or GPS plus cellular).
 The bands are interchangeable, too.

 For more options, check our buying guide and ratings for smartwatches.